colaberry/trust-before-intelligence-book/manuscript/chapter_9_measuring_agent_readiness_v1_2.md

 5. **Benchmark comparison**: How your journey compares to Echo Health Systems' 28→89 progression

 The assessment takes approximately 30 minutes.
 The clarity it provides saves months of misdirected effort.

 ---

+**🔍 CHECKPOINT: What We've Covered So Far**

+✅ One assessment measures all three Architecture of Trust pillars (INPACT™ → 7-Layer → GOALS™)
+✅ 36 questions, 30 minutes delivers complete agent readiness picture
+✅ Your score determines where to focus your transformation investment
+⭐️ **Next:** The scoring methodology that makes your number meaningful

+**Reading Time Remaining:** ~25 minutes

+**Your Framework Quick Check:** Can you name the six INPACT™ dimensions?
+(Hint: I-N-P-A-C-T)

+---